RC1140/rc1140.github.com/braindumps/dotjs.md

 system to make this process easy I figure I should get going and build a system once I have some data to work around.
 As a side note one of the few devs whose work I enjoy following, does regular series of code reviews where he does deep dives into various code bases (mostly game engines).
-If you dont already know who I am talking about then you should go have a look at fabien sanglard's [blog](http://fabiensanglard.net/).
+If you don't already know who I am talking about then you should go have a look at fabien sanglard's [blog](http://fabiensanglard.net/).

 Why
 --------------

-Selected a projet from githubs trending projects for productivity also since it was a chrome extension it would provide a good brush up on chrome dev techniques.Further the plugin seems to tackle a problem that i tried to solve recently (loading custom code easily into a domain) in a very clean manner.
+Selected a project from githubs trending projects for productivity also since it was a chrome extension it would provide a good brush up on chrome dev techniques.Further the plugin seems to tackle a problem that i tried to solve recently (loading custom code easily into a domain) in a very clean manner.